Skip to Main Content

 Sound recordists on Sound Devices MixPre-10 II / 833, Zoom F8n Pro, and Tascam DR-680MKII portable recorders capturing CDMX, Yucatán cenote, Baja Pacific, and Sonoran ambient and field-audio environments

-On the ground, IFT wireless frequency licensing for any RF capture, STIC and STPC sound-crew union framing, IATSE Local 695 reciprocal plan via USMCA cover cross-border, IMSS workers' comp mandatory, SEMARNAT permits for biosphere reserves and protected-species coordination, ATA Carnet via SAT/Aduanas for kit imports, 16% IVA, ISR, peso settlement (MXN ~17-18:1 USD).
+Here is what we have to work with.
+On the ground, IFT wireless frequency licensing for any RF capture, STIC and STPC sound-crew union framing, IATSE Local 695 reciprocal plan via USMCA cover cross-border, IMSS workers' comp required, SEMARNAT permits for biosphere reserves and covered-species planning, ATA Carnet via SAT/Aduanas for kit imports, 16% IVA, ISR, peso settlement (MXN ~17-18:1 USD).
 USMCA cross-border via the 12-minute Tijuana-LA border (same-day).

 ACT 03